Tobruk – City in Libya, North Africa. It changed hands between the Axis and Allies twice. When Rommel beat the Allies it was a great blow

 However, fortunes changed again.
 In June 1942, Rommel pressed forward again, and the troops trying to hold Tobruk suffered one of the worst defeats of the war.
 Tobruk and its garrison of around 34,000 men surrendered to Rommel's German-Italian force.

 Tobruk remained in German hands until it was retaken during the Allies' advance following the second battle of El-Alamein in October-November 1942.
-This was one of major turning points of World War II.
+This was one of the major turning points of World War II.

 Interesting fact: Although Rommel's lengthy initial campaign to take Tobruk from the Allies was called a "siege", the Axis forces were unable to completely surround the city.
 Because the British Royal Navy controlled the Mediterranean Sea, warships were able to bring in fresh supplies and evacuate the wounded; occasionally, they even provided gunfire support.